sinapinto/ricehalla/README.md

   needing to restart the server or refresh the webpage.
 (For certain changes to code this isn't possible and a warning will appear in the console.)

-  In development, you can view and edit the redux store using [redux-devtools](https://github.com/gaearon/redux-devtools).
-By default the monitor is hidden, but it's visibility can be toggled with `ctrl-h` and repositioned with `ctrl-q`.
+  In development, you can view and manipulate the redux store using [redux-devtools](https://github.com/gaearon/redux-devtools).
+By default the monitor is hidden, but its visibility can be toggled with `ctrl-h` and repositioned with `ctrl-q`.

 ## Directory layout